billbuchanan/esecurity/unit02_symmetric/README.md

 * How salting is used to change the cipher blocks.
 * Use openssl to perform practical operations.
 * Understand the encoding formats used for cipher text and keys.
-* Define the importance difference between cipher block modes, such as between ECB and CBC.
+* Define the difference between cipher block modes, such as between ECB and CBC.

 ## Presentations